python-discord/infra/docs/docs/services/email/components/postfix.md

 ### Viewing DMARC reports

+!!! warning "Outdated section"

+    This section was written before the move to IMAP and Dovecot provided mail directories.
+It will require updating to factor in that we no longer use mailbox files.

 DMARC reports are delivered into the `/var/mail/dmarc` mailbox.
 You can quickly get an overview of the reports using `neomutt`